All Episodes

 Social Security checks go out.

-Uh the uh food uh food stamp checks go out at least through the end of February.
+The food stamp checks go out at least through the end of February.

 Can I ask what gets shut down then?

-I mean it sounds like everything's up and running, to be honest.
+I mean, it sounds like everything's up and running, to be honest.

 Yeah.